“Me Causing Drama With The Future King”: Mia McKenna-Bruce On That Viral Prince William Interaction

 How To Have Sex is an almost-too-real coming-of-age story that follows Tara (played by McKenna-Bruce), who goes on a girls' trip to Crete, only to leave with a deeply traumatic sexual assault incident.
 It's hauntingly accurate in how it depicts many women's early sexual experiences, which are often fuelled by alcohol, leaving them grappling with a muddy understanding of consent and predatory behaviour.
 "One of the reasons I love the name is because people who probably weren't intending to stumble upon this film, will," McKenna-Bruce says.

 While McKenna-Bruce was absolutely not expecting to win the BAFTA Rising Star Award, there was one thing she probably wasn't anticipating even more — to go viral for her wild encounter with the future King of England, Prince William.
-The meeting saw McKenna-Bruce, Edebiri, Dynevor and Wilde all meet the Prince which led to that rumour, and allegedly it was for this reason that her fellow nominees faces looked shocked.
+The meeting-turned-meme showed McKenna-Bruce, Edebiri, Dynevor and Wilde chatting with the Prince, with McKenna-Bruce's fellow nominees looking shocked.

 AdvertisementADVERTISEMENT